"How language changes. A gobbet is an eighteenth-century word for a mouthful, a polite and dainty word, perfect to describe these little cakes."

 1 1/2 cups all purpose flour

 2 extra large eggs, beaten

 Cream the butter with the sugar and orange zest.

-In a separate bowl, sift the flour, baking soda, and ground ginger together.
+In a separate bowl, sift the flour, baking powder, and ground ginger together.

 In an additional bowl, beat your eggs.